MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-global-assets.md

 > You should avoid using variables in the "Name parameter of Get-AutomationVariable since this can complicate discovering dependencies between runbooks and Automation variables.

-### To create a new variable with the management portal
+### Create a new variable in the management portal

 1. Select the **Automation** workspace.